josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 > **Guys.
 You are in a war.
 Remember?**

 Or, more precisely: you are operating in an environment of acute interstate confrontation in which hostile intelligence collection and cyber activity should already form part of the defensive threat model.

+And Iran is not the only state with an intelligence service.

+Russia exists.

+China exists.

+Other capable state and non-state collectors exist.

+Their interests do not have to be identical.
+Their intelligence requirements do not have to be coordinated.
+Their operations do not have to form one giant conspiracy.

+They merely have to find the United States interesting.

+This is not an especially demanding hypothetical.

 That changes how security weaknesses should be evaluated.